howerj/libforth/readme.md

 will not increase the interpreter is blocking and waiting for input, although this is implementation dependent.

+* 'evaluator'   ( char-address -- x )

+This word is a primitive used to implement 'evaluate'.
+It takes a pointer to a string to be evaluated as if it had been typed in.
+It pushes a status code, zero on success, anything else on failure of some sort.

 ### Defined words

 Defined words are ones which have been created with the ':' word, some words